ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 +++++++++++
 This module contains the instrument data and classes used in the calculator, as well as the configuration class.
-The configuration class is the interface in which the developer can add a new instrument to the calculator and contains methods for reading in the instrument data from the YAML files, validating the data, and populating the instrument classes with the data.
+The configuration class is the interface in which the developer can add a new instrument to the calculator, change the instrument preference order, and contains methods for reading in the instrument data from the YAML files, validating the data, and populating the instrument classes with the data.

 Each instrument has a defined Python class under the *classes* directory, populated with information from its respective YAML file under the *data* directory.
 Each instrument class inherits from the base ``Instrument`` class in the core package, which contains methods and